ajv-validator/ajv/docs/strict-mode.md

 }
 ```

-This restriction can be lifted separately from other `strictTypes` restrictions with `allowUnionTypes: true` option.
+This restriction can be lifted separately from other `strict.types` restrictions with `allowUnionTypes: true` option.

 #### Contradictory types